anboxer/SVG2Image/README.md

 SVG2Image
 =========

-export svg to image file
+export svg to image file. <br/>
+NOTE: This project hasn't be tested

 Usage
 =========